 How do these risks affect Canadian businesses?

-Vietnam is a developing economy, growing rapidly and eager to attract foreign investment.
+Vietnam’s economy is rapidly growing and eager to attract foreign investment.
 Where such investment means doing business with the government, companies face a higher than average likelihood of encountering corrupt demands, despite the country’s relatively stringent (but only sporadically enforced) public sector anti-bribery laws.
-Although lower-level bribery demands are not considered a serious impediment to doing business, opportunities to make “facilitation payments” to help things run more smoothly are pervasive.
+Despite recent privatization efforts, Vietnam still has a large share of government-owned enterprises, whose employees may be considered “foreign public officials” for purposes of Canada’s Corruption of Foreign Public Officials Act and similar laws of other jurisdictions.
+Nevertheless, lower-level bribery demands are not widely considered a serious impediment to doing business, though opportunities to make “facilitation payments” to help things run more smoothly are pervasive.

 How can Canadian businesses guard against these corruptive practices?

 Given the high risk of corruption in procurement and tax matters, companies should consider allocating resources to monitoring their bidding processes and other high-level government interactions.
 Vietnam’s growing economy and need for foreign capital may give Canadian businesses leverage with which to resist bribery demands when they do occur.
 Operationally, where corruption appears less intrusive, normal monitoring of employees and agents may be appropriate – assuming they are properly instructed regarding the company’s ethical expectations.
-It should also be noted that although permits and services are by and large obtainable without bribery, facilitation payments can be an easy way for employees facing strict time pressures to speed up the process.
+It should also be noted that although permits and services are by and large obtainable without bribery, the processes can be comparatively slow, and facilitation payments may seem an easy way to speed things up for agents or employees facing strict time pressures.
 Recognizing this at the managerial level and planning accordingly may help reduce that temptation.

 Export Development Canada does not endorse or favour any organizations listed above and is not responsible for the actions of those parties.